GuideSDK Comparison

 • MCP tools from attached servers (including Agor’s built-in server) are auto-approved

 Agor Implementation: Permission modals adapt based on agent type.
 Claude shows persistent scope options (Project/User/Local); Copilot shows approve/deny only.
-Both provide full interactive tool approval with parameter previews.
+OpenCode permissions are auto-granted for seamless autonomous execution.

 7. Project Instructions